 It is also well worth walking in a group with the same people you are sharing a tent with.
+Most GOtC tents are '3 man'.
+A group of six is then probably ideal.

 Only under very rare circumstances will someone be allowed to sleep in a tent alone and mixed sex tents are not an option.